Kamenorite/playwright-dom-extractor/presentation/demo-script.md

 5. Explain what happens if HTML structure changes:
    - Show a theoretical example where IDs or classes change
    - Explain how tests using data-testid remain stable
+   - Demonstrate how intelligent matching can find elements even with partial keys

 ### Conclusion and Advanced Features (3 minutes)